moosemeat817/CustomWhiteout/README.md

 The Long Dark Modding Server (Discord)

 ## Extra Special Thanks
-MikeyPdog is the original creator of CustomWhiteout. ds5678 for previously maintaining the mod.
+MikeyPdog is the original creator of CustomWhiteout.
+And to ds5678 for previously maintaining the mod.

 ##
 If you enjoy using this mod, feel free to buy me a cup of coffee.
 Thank you!